-For the period 31 March 2021 to 21 June 2021, a 0% rate applied for the period after the interim rate is updated until the next monthly interim interest rate is determined.
-With effect from 22 June 2021 a weekly proxy interest rate based on the Mercer Super Trust Moderate Fund has been introduced and the 0% rate referred to above no longer applies as a permanent measure.
-The expense deduction is currently 0.30% each month.
-Interest rates can be highly volatile and can be negative.
-The cumulative interest rates for the Scheme year to 31 March 2022 are shown on page 7.
+With effect from 22 June 2022 a weekly proxy interest rate based on the Mercer Super Trust Moderate Fund has been introduced.
+The expense deduction is currently 0.30% per year (or 0.025% each month).
+Interest rates can be highly volatile and can be positive or negative.
+The cumulative interest rates for the Scheme year to 31 March 2024 are shown on page 7.